Cultural anthropology research

 Medical anthropology

-Wayne State University's Department of Anthropology was among the first to develop intensive training in medical anthropology, and is a past editorial home of Medical Anthropology Quarterly: The International Journal for the Analysis of Health.
-Faculty and students share a common commitment to documenting, understanding and addressing how health and illness are produced in different communities, cultures, and societies.
-They study how health problems, health inequalities, and health systems are shaped by and reflect specific historical, geographic, and political-economic contexts and change over time.
-Major areas of research include aging and the life course, death and dying, health inequality, infectious disease (HIV/AIDS and TB), and social meanings of disease and illness.
-Our faculty, students, and alumni in medical anthropology utilize multiple and varied research methods but all engage directly with medical practitioners, health care-providing institutions, NGOs and IGOs, as well as patients and their communities.
+Wayne State University's Department of Anthropology was among the first to develop intensive training in medical anthropology and is a past editorial home of Medical Anthropology Quarterly: The International Journal for the Analysis of Health.
+Faculty and students share a common commitment to documenting, understanding and addressing how health and illness are produced in different communities, cultures and societies.
+They study how health problems, health inequalities and health systems are shaped by and reflect specific historical, geographic and political-economic contexts and change over time.
+Major areas of research include aging and the life course, death and dying, health inequality, infectious disease (HIV/AIDS and TB) and social meanings of disease and illness.
+Our faculty, students and alumni in medical anthropology utilize multiple and varied research methods.
+Still, all engage directly with medical practitioners, health care-providing institutions, NGOs and IGOs, as well as patients and their communities.

 Economic and business anthropology